-This is who I am and what I stand for...
+Who I am and what I stand for

 I have a degree in Computer Science, but I'm mostly self‑taught.
 I'm known to be calm and fairly optimistic.

 I was always really attracted to photography and spent a few years doing that after my graduation and a few other jobs.
 I vividly remember how difficult it was to explain to my folks why I was no longer pursuing the security of a regular office job.

 I built my own photography studio and devoured all the articles and books about photography gear and technique.
-Also shot a few weddings and portrait session to make a living.
+Also shot a few weddings and portrait sessions to make a living.

-But I slowly transitioned to working with photographers on their website, and have been doing that ever since (I've now worked with hundreds of photographers from over 20 countries).
-Since 2009, I've worked with everything from beginner photographers to full-time pros and large agencies.
-I founded ForegroundWeb in May 2014, and I love running my own business.
+I slowly transitioned to working with photographers on their websites, and have been doing that ever since (I've now worked with over 300 photographers from 23 different countries).
+Since 2009, I've worked with everyone from beginner photographers to full-time pros and large agencies.
+I founded ForegroundWeb in May 2014 and I love running my own business.
 While I no longer work as a photographers, I still thoroughly enjoy taking my DSLR out for some personal creative work every now and then.

 I'm from Romania

 But I'm here to also try to change that perspective a little.
 The country has some breathtaking places to visit.
 Romanians have invented many products we use today.
 We have very famous sports personalities (you might have heard of Nadia Comaneci who got a perfect 10 in gymnastics, Ilie Nastase - #1 in tennis, and Hagi if you're a soccer fan).
 And we have incredibly talented and smart Romanians throughout all major universities and companies.